 Le Guet (The Lookout) is a typical maison de village.
 The front door leads directly into an open plan living area with original patterned floor tiles and a fireplace with wood burning stove.
 Big windows at each end of the room create a light and airy feel.
 The kitchen area is fully equipped with a refrigerator, gas cooker, microwave, kettle and toaster along with comprehensive range of cooking utensils and cutlery.

 The traditional twisting Languedoc staircase leads to the first floor bedroom, bathroom and washing machine/storage cupboard.
-The bedroom features a large antique demi-corbeille French bed and a view over ancient rooftops and the river.
+The bedroom features a traditional king sized double bed and a view over ancient rooftops and the river.
 The tiled bathroom has a bath with shower enclosure and WC.

 On the second floor there is a modern shower room, with WC and basin, and a twin bedded bedroom.
 The Grenier (covered terrace), accessed from the second floor bedroom, is equipped with table and chairs, and has extensive views over the river, vineyards and the distant hills.

-Free WiFi, Television, French and English, DVD Player, HiFi system, iPod Player, and WiFi Printer.
+French national Television DVD Player, HiFi system, iPod Player.